Elunaer/udemy/README.md

 In my course on udemy we were told to go and practice the things we have learned so far.
 So I decided to make a command line blackjack game.
 I probably over complicated things a little by doing this so early on because it took a lot of brain power to work out all of the intersections with methods linking to others and "aaarghh".
 However, I did have loads of fun making this.
+It did take me a while to write it hence the gap in my commit history!

 So to play the game just open your terminal:
 ```